How It Works

 - $74,100 for a family of 8

-If you meet the above criteria, please contact the Preservation Resource Center by calling 504-581-7032 or fill out an application, and a staff member will be in touch soon.
+If you meet the above criteria, please contact the Preservation Resource Center by calling (504) 581-7032.
+You also can complete the Online Application below, and a staff member will be in touch soon.

-PRC is also currently doing Hurricane Ida recovery projects in all historic districts in the city, including National Register Historic Districts, State Cultural Districts and Local Historic Districts.
+PRC also is doing Hurricane Ida recovery projects in all historic districts in the city, including National Register Historic Districts, State Cultural Districts and Local Historic Districts.
 Learn more and see who qualifies for PRC’s Hurricane Relief Fund.